Rosalind Kurita

-Rosalind Kurita is a Tennessee politician who was formerly Speaker pro tempore of the Tennessee State Senate, who represented State Senate District 22 (Cheatham, Houston, and Montgomery counties), centered on Clarksville.
-In 2005 she unsuccessfully sought the Democratic Party nomination for the United States Senate seat up for election in 2006.
-She was appointed to her old seat on January 22, 2019, to serve as a caretaker until a special election.
+Rosalind Kurita (née Culbertson) is an American politician who was formerly Speaker pro tempore of the Tennessee State Senate, who represented State Senate District 22 (Cheatham, Houston, and Montgomery counties), centered on Clarksville.
+She unsuccessfully sought the Democratic nomination in the 2006 United States Senate election in Tennessee.
+Kurita was appointed to her old seat on January 22, 2019, to serve as a caretaker until a special election.

 Early life and career

-Kurita (born Rosalind Culbertson) grew up in Midland, Texas, the daughter of a former leader in the Republican Party.
+Rosalind Culbertson grew up in Midland, Texas, the daughter of a former leader in the Republican Party.
 A registered nurse, she received her B.A. from the University of Arkansas.
-She married in 1972 and has three children.
+She married George Kurita in 1972 and has three children.
 After her children's births, Kurita created her own small medical marketing business.
 Kurita began in politics as a county commissioner for Montgomery County.